Official-Codaisseur-Graduate/gitgud-client/README.md

 # GitGud
+A validator of your GitHub profile and usage, designed to provide feedback for job seekers and graduated students.
 [CHECK OUT OUR DEMO](https://gityougud.herokuapp.com/)

-A validator of your GitHub profile and Git use, designed to provide feedback for job seekers and graduated students.

 ## How